 SAP has 3 main ERPs on offer:

 - SAP S/4HANA – For large enterprises.
-It is the successor of SAP R/3 and SAP ERP and is optimized for SAP’s in-memory database SAP HANA.
+It is the successor of SAP R/3 and SAP ERP and is optimised for SAP’s in-memory database SAP HANA.

 - SAP Business ByDesign – A cloud enterprise resource planning software (Cloud ERP) that is sold and operated as software as a service.

-- SAP Business One – An ERP designed as an on-premised ERP for small and medium-sized enterprises.
+- SAP Business One – An ERP designed as an on-premise ERP for small and medium-sized enterprises, which served many companies in Singapore.
 The system was acquired by SAP when it bought out Israeli firm TopManage Financial Systems in 2002.

 Microsoft acquired a company called Navision Software A/S in 2002.
 This acquisition provided Microsoft with two ERP solutions from Navision Software A/S: Navision and Axapta.
 Microsoft rebranded Navision as Microsoft Dynamics NAV and included it to its Microsoft Dynamics group of business software.
 Since the acquisition, Microsoft has invested heavily in R&D to connect Microsoft Dynamics NAV to work seamlessly with its suite of Microsoft technologies.
 Microsoft took nearly 10 years of R&D investment to make Microsoft Dynamics NAV a cloud ERP.
 It has since been renamed to Dynamics 365 Business Central in 2019.